SqrtMinusOne/sqrtminusone.github.io/content/configs/README.md

 ## Some statistics {#some-statistics}

-Run the following to show the pictures with reasonable width:
+If you are viewing the file in Emacs, eval the following to show the pictures with reasonable width:

 ```elisp
 (setq-local org-image-actual-width '(1024))